For me, it’s the opportunity to connect corporate action with answers to the thorny problems of our time.

 Mike holds B.A., cum laude, Cornell University, M.S. in International Relations from London School of Economics and Political Science, and M.Phil. and Ph.D. in Political Science from Columbia University.

-Mark Hoffmann, Ph.D. has over a decade of experience in coaching, messaging, and strategy.
-Much of Mark’s work focuses on structuring arguments and shaping ideas, particularly in healthcare, technology, and demography.
-Mark has worked intimately with researchers, physicians, business leaders, and policy experts to make deeply complex material clear and persuasive for both expert and lay audiences.
-Mark is the author of numerous white papers, articles, blogs, chapters, speeches, and textbooks, and he has edited countless more.
-Prior to joining High Lantern Group, Mark spent a number of years working in international settings with universities, private companies, and governmental organizations in Argentina, Cambodia, England, the Philippines, Samoa, Thailand, and Vietnam.
+Mark Hoffmann, Ph.D. has over a decade of experience in strategy and communications.
+He has worked intimately with executives, senior leaders, policy experts, medical researchers and practitioners, as well as other public and private leadership teams to make deeply complex material clear and persuasive.
+Mark is the author of numerous speeches, white papers, articles, blogs, chapters, and textbooks, and he has edited countless more.
+Prior to joining High Lantern Group, Mark spent a number of years working in international settings with private companies, universities, and governmental organizations in Argentina, Cambodia, England, the Philippines, Samoa, Thailand, and Vietnam.
 Mark holds a doctoral degree in rhetorical theory from the University of Maryland.